36 Things to do in Raleigh, NC

-For art lovers, and those with an appreciation for creativity/design, you'll want to be sure to check out the North Carolina Art Museum!
+For art lovers and those with an appreciation for creativity/design, you'll want to be sure to check out the North Carolina Art Museum!

 The Museum's history began in 1924 when the North Carolina State Art Society was formed.
-The mission for this group was to generate interest in creating an art museum for the state.
+The mission of this group was to generate interest in creating an art museum for the state.
 The society received funds shortly after and originally began by purchasing paintings from local native Robert F. Phiger.
 This began the series of temporary art exhibition spaces that opened in the Agriculture building in Raleigh!